-Assignment to SAC will be made at the discretion of the principal or vice principal.
-Below is a list of common Special Assignment Class offenses and the suggested number of days in the Special Assignment Class for the first offense.
-For subsequent violations of school policy, a predetermined number of days will be added to the Special Assignment Class for the first offense.
+Assignment to ISS will be made at the discretion of the principal or assistant principal.
+For violations of school policy, days will be assigned to the ISS for the first offense.
 Deviation from these recommendations will be at the discretion of administrators depending on the circumstances of the offense.